paulocaldas/stranded-ASE/README.md

 - Sum SNP counts per gene and compute `minor_fq_tot`
 - Concatenate all SNPs variant considered into a column.
 - Classify genes by expression pattern besed on the `minor_fq`.

+## Helper Functions

+**Filter VCF file for heterozygous variants**

+`bash src/run-filterVCF.sh <filename.vcf.gz> <sample_name>`

+- It uses GATK SelectVariants and writes the output to filename.HET.vcf.gz
+- ASEReadCounter runs faster if only heterozygous positions are provided